nsadeh/clojure-anthropic/README.md

 # clojure-anthropic

-A Clojure library designed to ... well, that part is up to you.
+A Clojure interface for the [Anthropic API](https://docs.anthropic.com/claude/reference/getting-started-with-the-api)

+This package was quickly developed and is in pre-alpha.
+Feel free to use, but I make no guarantees about reliability/performance and whether it will continue to be maintained.

 ## Usage

-FIXME
+Currently, the only endpoint we support is the [messages](https://docs.anthropic.com/claude/reference/messages_post) endpoint.
+It mirrors the API documentation closely.

+## Todos

+- [ ] Unit and integration tests
+- [ ] Support for multiple API versions

 ## License

-Copyright © 2024 FIXME
+Copyright © 2024 nsadeh

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at